Intense Pulsed Light IPL Treatment for Dry Eye | EyeLoveCares

 - Use eye drops.
 Sometimes, dry eyes can be treated with eye drops that are also known as artificial tears or rewetting drops.
 If you choose this, make sure your drops are non-preserved, and are not Clear Eyes or Visine.

 - Try a hydrogen peroxide care system.
 Some contact lens solutions include hydrogen peroxide.
-Although you need to let your lens soak for a while before putting them in, these systems provide your contacts with a deeper clean.
-Some people have also found that they have adverse reactions to the popular multi-purpose solutions.
+Although you need to let your lens soak for 6 hours before putting them in, these systems provide your contacts with a deeper clean.
+Some people have also found that they have adverse reactions to the popular multi-purpose solutions due to the preservatives.

 - Consult your eye doctor and get an exam.
 Your doctor can evaluate the cause of your dry eye and can give recommendations on how to keep using your contacts as the dry eye is treated.
 Together, you can come up with the best solution for you.